ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 source: a link to the original policy, eg. a URL of a PDF document
 levels: a list of levels, the first one is default.
   -id: level ID (required key)
-    inherits_from: a level ID of a parent level
+    inherits_from: a list of IDs of levels inheriting from

 controls: a list of controls (required key)
   - id: control ID (required key)